 - Collaborative Private Arrangements: To ease safety concerns, some parents of children with special needs form relationships with other parents to purchase homes or other properties to provide a home to their children.
 These arrangements can be made more formal (eg. a foundation or LLC) and can help parents share the responsibility of caring for a disabled child.
 Parents can share or divide responsibilities or collectively pay for the assistance of a third party to supervise their children;

-- Jerimiah's Ranch: Located in Fallbrook, this family driven project will eventually be a community of homes offering different levels of care for adults with developmental disabilities where they can learn vocational, social and life skills;
+- Ranch-style Living: Parents are beginning to create their own solutions by building communities specifically to safely house and support their children with special needs.
+Some examples include: Jeremiah's Ranch (Fallbrook): This family driven project will eventually be a community of homes offering different levels of care for adults with developmental disabilities where they can learn vocational, social and life skills;

 - Southern California Housing Collaborative: This organization helps people locate and secure affordable housing;